Types of Lizards

 Boyd's Rainforest Dragon

-Lizards are Reptiles, or members of the class Reptilia, and inhabit all of the continents apart from Antarctica.
+Lizards are reptiles, or members of the class Reptilia, and are descendants of the dinosaurs that once ruled the Earth.
+They inhabit all of the continents apart from Antarctica, from sea level to heights of 16,500 feet (5000m).
 Lizards live in diverse environments and are the most geographically widespread of the reptiles.
-Lizards are the largest group of reptiles with perhaps 5000 species.
-Reptiles have been on earth for about 200 million years.
+That makes them the largest group of reptiles with about 5000 species.
+They have walked the earth for some 200 million years.

-Physically reptiles are characterized by several features: they are vertebrates, breathe air with lungs, and have skin covered with scales or plates.
-All reptiles are ectothermic or cold-blooded, meaning they depend on their environment for body heat.
+Reptiles have the following physical features: they have vertebrate, lungs, and scales or plates.
+They are cold-blooded, getting all of their heating from the environment (the sun) which can be deadly during cold spells.
 What could be good about that?
 Well, this allows the reptiles to eat much less than a mammal of the same weight might.
 In the desert, for example, this might be useful in terms of competing for food.
-Also, since they don't need so much energy from food to heat themselves they can spend more time basking and taking in the sites.
+Also, since they don’t need so much energy from food to heat themselves they can spend more time basking and taking in the sights.
+However, poor temperature control means they need to be active when the temperature is suitable and for this reason most are active during the day.

-Most lizards are 4-legged, but a few have only 2 legs and others are legless.
-In size, lizards can range from 2 inches to 10 feet in length.
-Only two species of Beaded Lizards are venomous, the Gila Monster and the Mexican Beaded Lizard.
+Most lizards are four-legged, but some have only two legs and even a few are leg-less.
+Their size ranges from 2 in to 10 ft in length.
+There are 2 species that are venomous, the gila monster and the Mexican beaded lizard.

 Chameleon